 Driving from Monsanto to Manteigas, we passed through the town of Verdelhos, a sign gave indications to Poço do Inferno.
 Curious about this, as I knew that the waterfall was near Manteigas, decided to follow the signs.
 After driving through the town, the paved road ended, and a gravel road started towards the mountain that overlooked Verdelhos.

 As we continued, the gravel disappeared, finding a very slippery clay road, especially as it had rained.
 We did not have a 4×4 car and controlling the driving became very difficult.
 I didn’t know how far the waterfall was, as the road we were driving didn’t appear in Google maps.
-We decided to turn back.
+We decided to return and carefully made a U turn in the slippery road.

 Later that afternoon, once we had something to eat at Manteigas, I asked for directions towards the waterfall.
 The road at this side of the mountain was paved, but as we drove, low clouds started to appear.
 This situation made me worry if we would be able to see something.